 (3) A bush fire control officer may, subject to the directions, if any, of the local government by which he was appointed, issue to a person using fireworks upon land referred to in subregulation (2), or the owner or occupier of that land, such directions as the officer considers necessary for the prevention of fire on that land and the person, owner or occupier, as the case may be, shall comply with those directions.

+(4) This regulation does not apply to fireworks activity (as defined in regulation 24AA) that is prescribed under regulation 24O.

 [Regulation 39E inserted: Gazette 18 Jul 2000 p.
-3862-3.]
+3862-3; amended: 5 Nov 2019 p.
+3898.]

 Part VIII — Miscellaneous

-[Heading deleted: Gazette 10 March 1978 p.
-708.]

 40. Apportionment of amounts (Act s.
 37(8a))

 (1) In this regulation —